Ficus-x/Discord.Net.Extensions.Pools/README.md

 - [Nuget](https://www.nuget.org/packages/Discord.Net.Extensions.Pools)

 ## Examples
 Let's take a `EmbedBuilder`.
 Now you don't need to make an new instance of `EmbedBuidler`.
-Use EmbedBuilderPool.
+Use `EmbedBuilderPool`.

 ```cs
 EmbedBuilder embedBuilder = EmbedBuilderPool.Pool.Get()